CarlKCarlK/rustconf24.handson/rsb_no_std1.md

 > For this example, to skip ahead use the following commands:
 >
 > ```bash
-> git stash
-> git checkout --detach
-> git branch -D rustconf24.nostd
-> git fetch origin rustconf24.nostd1:refs/remotes/origin/rustconf24.> nostd1
+> git fetch origin rustconf24.nostd1:refs/remotes/origin/rustconf24.nostd1
-> git switch -c rustconf24.nostd origin/rustconf24.nostd1
+> git reset --hard origin/rustconf24.nostd1
 > ```

 Our main code now works, but we have 89 new errors in `src\test.rs`.
 We'll address that next.